osrf/gazebo_tutorials/ftu/tutorial3.md

 * **WORLD** tab: The World tab displays the models that are currently in the scene, and allows you to view and modify the models' parameters, like their physics properties.
-WHAT DOES THIS MEAN?: Or the user main view on the scene (select the GUI option and it will display the camera parameters) can be moved.
+You can also change the camera view angle by expanding the "GUI" option and tweaking the camera pose.

 * **INSERT** tab: The Insert tab is where you add new objects (models) to the simulation.
 Click (and release) on the model you want to insert, and click again in the Scene to add it.

 * **LAYERS** tab: The Layers tab organizes and displays the different visualization groups that are available in the simulation, if any.
-WHAT IS A VSUALIZATION GROUP?
+A layer may contain one or more models.
+Toggling a layer on or off will display or hide the models in that layer.

   This is an optional feature, so this tab will be empty in most cases.

 #### Right Panel (hidden by default)